Coke Studio Pakistan season 11

-The eleventh season of Pakistani music television series Coke Studio, titled as Coke Studio: The Sound of Nation, premiered in Pakistan on 10 August 2018.
+The eleventh season of Pakistani music television series Coke Studio Pakistan, titled as Coke Studio: The Sound of Nation, premiered in Pakistan on 10 August 2018.
 Musicians Ali Hamza and Zohaib Kazi were announced as a new producers and directors for the series, after Strings stepped down from the role to pursue their own music.
 The series was produced under Kazi and Hamza's production company Front Foot Media and was distributed by The Coca-Cola Company Pakistan.

 As a part of new module, Kazi and Hamza created a spin-off series Coke Studio Explorer which was released on 3 July 2018 and featured regional but largely unknown artists across the country where their performances were recorded live.
 The series opened to rave reviews and received critical acclaim.
 Despite the success of Explorer series, season eleven, received mixed reception from the critics.

 The ninth and last episode was released on 19 October 2018.
 The season consisted of 30 tracks plus one promo song.